Study with us

 Please note: bedding forms should be returned by 14 September 2020 or within three weeks of your arrival date at the latest to:

-The rooms are arranged on staircases (except in our new building Cowan Court), there are between ten and twenty rooms on most staircases.
+The rooms are arranged on staircases (except in Cowan Court), there are between ten and twenty rooms on most staircases.
 On all staircases, men and women are mixed according to the room choices they have made.
 Every staircase has a bathroom, at least one shower room and a kitchen with a sink, fridge, microwave and hob for making snack meals; some have two snack kitchens.
 You may want to bring a pan and a small amount of cutlery and crockery with you.
 The kitchen is on the first floor on most staircases.

 There are also four laundrettes in the College in which washing machines, tumble dryers and irons are available for common use.

 All accommodation is non-smoking.

 Undergraduates are charged for three Periods of Residence of 70 days each during the year.
 This means that you only have to pay 30 weeks of rent a year.
 We are able to do this because, out of Term, the College is used for paying guests and conferences.
 Students benefit from the profits of our conference trade in various ways, including a substantial subsidy to the rents charged for College rooms.
 The Period of Residence means that students can stay in College for almost a week either side of Term.
 However, if you occupy an en suite room you will be required to move to a standard room (on a lower rent) after the end of Term.

 All students may be asked to move temporarily to another room under special circumstances, such as if their room needs urgent redecoration.
 It is a condition of residence in College that students must be prepared to move for such reasons when asked to do so by the Accommodation Officer.